Date and time input and output formats

 To guarantee correct loading of data, Snowflake strongly recommends explicitly setting the file format options for data loading.

-Data Unloading
+Data unloading

 When used in data unloading, the options specify the format applied to the dates, times, and timestamps unloaded to the files in specified stage.